morse-simulator/morse/doc/morse/tutorials.rst

 Blender specific instructions
 -----------------------------

-Since MORSE is completely built over Blender, it is important to know some of its functionality.
+Since MORSE is completely dependent on Blender, it is important to know some of Blender's functionality.

 .. toctree::
     :maxdepth: 1